Beer Trouble Shooting

 May 2, 2023

 Calculating the pour cost of draught beer is an essential aspect of running a profitable bar or restaurant.
 Pour cost is the percentage of revenue that goes towards the cost of the product, and it is crucial to keep beer cost percentage of it as low as possible.
 The lower the pour cost, the higher the profit margin, and the more successful the business will be.
+Introducing the concept of the ideal pour cost is important as it helps in aligning liquor cost percentages and menu pricing to optimize drink profitability.

 To calculate the pour cost, one must consider the cost of the beer, the waste percentage, and the serving size.
 The cost of the beer is the price paid to the supplier for each keg or bottle.
 The waste percentage is the amount of beer that is lost due to spillage, over-pouring, or other factors.
 The serving size is the amount of beer served to the customer, and it varies depending on the glass size and the type of beer.
 By considering these factors, bar owners and managers can determine the appropriate selling price for each beer and ensure that they are making a profit.